CloudWithChris/cloudwithchris.com/content/blog/secure-app-service-with-easy-auth-and-app-gateway-public.md

   * **This is achieved by using Easy Auth in App Service**
 * The web application must not be accessible **directly** across the public internet.
   * **This is achieved by using App Service Access Restrictions to only allow traffic from an Application Gateway.**.
-* An end-user should be able to connect to the web app using a Public DNS record, so that they feel that it is an authentic experience.
+* An end user should be able to connect to the web app using a Public DNS record, so that they feel that it is an authentic experience.
-  * **This is achieved by binding a custom domain to the App Service, so that we can transparently pass the hostname from our Application Gateway multi site listener to the back end app service instance.**
+  * **This is achieved by binding a custom domain to the App Service, so that we can transparently pass the hostname from our Application Gateway multi site listener to the backend app service instance.**
     * **This reduces any complexity in needing to use Rewrite Rules or similar, and keeps the solution simple and manageable.**
   * **We are using an App Service Managed Certificate to enable HTTPS on the App Service.**
   * **We are using an SSL certificate generated elsewhere (in my case, from ZeroSSL) in the App Gateway to enable HTTPS traffic.**